Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

         - *Feedback, Class Activity* - spend 10 min to give and get feedback on activity
    - **After Class** - 1) Apply grid system to your project.
 Projects will be reviewed in a future class.

-## 9. Sprint 2 Retrospective & Industry Contacts pt 2 - DAN
+## 9. Sprint 2 Retrospective & Industry Contacts - DAN
    - **In Class Activities**
         - *Sprint 2 Retrospective* - do a retrospective on your previous sprint
         - *Sprint 3 Planning* - plan your next sprint
-        - *Industry Contacts Challenge #2* - Students will connect with an industry professional, this time, to get feedback on their app and design.
-We'll cover how to strategicially make the most time out of your meeting, hacks to finding contact information, the ingredients of a stellar thank you note, and much more.
    - **After Class** - 1) finish the Reflective Best Self activity and 2) share your content with your coach 2) send an email to reach out to an industry contact for feedback on your product, advice on how to be a successful engineer.
 You can schedule a call or meet in person.

 ## 10. Design: Information Hierarchy - MITCHELL